 Forest Hills Stadium in 2013, setting up for a concert

 Before relocating to the new location, the last U.S Open at The West Side Tennis Club and the Forest Hills Stadium in 1977 was a bang, literally.
 A spectator was said to be shot in the leg not long after the match started, against the backdrop of bomb threats, protests and riots in the city during the tournament.
-It was also a landmark for transgender rights as Renée Richards, who underwent sex-change surgery in 1975, was allowed to compete as woman against her female opponents, despite eventually losing to Virginia Wade.
-The ‘77 Open was not only the last time the tournament was played on clay, but it also marked the debut of “spaghetti racket,” whose unusual weaving gave players advantages by making the balls move in unpredictable directions.
+It was also an important moment for transgender rights as Renée Richards, who underwent sex-change surgery in 1975, was allowed to compete as woman against her female opponents, despite eventually losing to Virginia Wade.
+The ‘77 Open was not only the last time clay court was used, but it also marked the debut of “spaghetti racket,” unique structure gave players advantages by making the balls move in unpredictable directions.
 It allowed Michael Fishbach, who built his own spaghetti racket with his brother, to beat the former U.S. Open champion Stan Smith.
-The racket was banned several weeks later.
+The racket was banned soon after.

 Forest Hills Stadium in 2011

 After the U.S. Open departed, Forest Hills Stadium dilapidated through the decades, and its legacy was slowly decaying in the midst of the ruins.
 In 1998, officials at West Side Tennis Club considered tearing down the stadium, as it was becoming a financial strain on the club members.
-The club at the time has operated at a loss for years and did not have the revenue to restore the stadium to its past glory. ￼
+The club at the time has been in a deficit for years and did not have the revenue to restore the stadium to its past glory. ￼

-Twelve years later, the club officials proposed to sell the stadium for $9 million to replace it with condominiums.
+Twelve years later, club officials again floated the idea of selling the stadium, this time for $9 million to a developer who will demolish the stadium and use the land to build condominiums.
 “As a Forest Hills resident and a fan of tennis and music, I felt very much disheartened,” Perlman said, wearing his Forest Hills Stadium T-shirt in an interview with Untapped New York recently.

 After a divisive vote amongst the club members, the proposal was voted down.
 Perlman, along with other community residents and club members, wrote letters to New York City’s Landmark Preservation Commission, but LPC officials refused to grant landmark status to the stadium due to its extensive deterioration.
 However, Perlman’s efforts and preservation initiatives received media attention as well as those interested in landmark preservation.
 In 2011, Perlman gave a tour to Untapped New York writers of Forest Hills as part of the effort to save the stadium.
 He also published numerous articles on this website about the history of the stadium from 2011 to 2013.